-Maya is a Fashion, Footwear & Textile Designer and researcher, working at the intersection of materials, technology, and the moving body.
+Maya Kaplan is a fashion and textile designer, and researcher, working at the intersection of materials, technology, and the moving body.

-Her work focuses on driving innovation in the fashion and textile industry by leading end-to-end innovation projects and integrating computational design and digital fabrication into apparel and textile development.
-Through this approach, she creates high-performance, functional products and innovative design solutions that have resulted in multiple patented inventions and international design awards.
+Her work is driving innovation in the fashion and textile industry by integrating computational design, digital fabrication, and advanced textile development to create high-performance functional products and innovative design solutions, resulted in four patented inventions and international design awards.

 Projects